-Pollards Hill occupies the highest point in Norbury, and on a clear day can give extensive views including Central Croydon, Epsom Downs, Windsor Castle and the Crystal Palace TV masts.
+Pollards Hill occupies the highest point in Norbury and in the top ten highest hill viewpoints in London, and on a clear day can give extensive views including Central Croydon, Epsom Downs, Windsor Castle and the Crystal Palace TV masts.

 Pollards Hill The name suggests that in medieval times the area was heavily wooded and that the woodland - probably mainly oak and other deciduous trees were pollarded.
 Little is known of Pollards Hill's history before this time, although possible prehistoric earthworks on top of the hill and the discovery of Roman coins in the area do hint at earlier settlements.